Why slime is so valuable for kids (and adults).

 -> Learn how to limit messy play and clean up responsibly

-Slime and adults
+Slime and Adults

-- Many adults also seem to slime while working from home, in video conferences and during online university to keep their hands busy and stay focused.
-Slime can be seen as a fidget toy and helps relieve stress and focus .
-How this works has already been described (under Good for concentration problems, stress and anxiety)
+- Many adults also seem to be sliming while working from home, in video conferences, and during online classes to keep their hands busy and stay focused.
+Slime can be seen as a fidget toy and helps reduce stress and improve concentration .
+How this works has already been described (under "Good for Concentration Problems, Stress, and Anxiety").

 - According to Pliske, Stauffer and Werner-Lin , (messy) play with the hands can even offer adults with adverse childhood experiences (ACEs) a form of self-care and healing (cf. Pliske et al. 2021).